Tony Dize

-Tony Feliciano Rivera (born May 31, 1982), better known by stage name Tony Dize, is an American singer of Puerto Rican descent.
+Tony Feliciano Rivera (born May 31, 1982), better known by stage name Tony Dize, is an American singer and songwriter.
 His first recorded performance was from the album Blin Blin, Vol. 1, with Wisin & Yandel in 2003, after which he collaborated with other artists of the genre and later released his debut album in 2008 titled La Melodía de la Calle under WY Records and Machete Music.
-He was signed to Pina Records, for which he released La Melodía de la Calle: Updated in 2009.
+He was signed to Pina Records and Sony Music Latin, for which he released La Melodía de la Calle: Updated in 2009.

 Musical career

 Tony Dize cites Vico C, Tego Calderón, Tempo, and Ivy Queen, among others as sources of inspiration.
 He started on the compilation album Blin Blin, Vol. 1 (2003), with the song "No Pierdas Tiempo".

 He has worked with DJs such as Luny Tunes, Naldo, Urba & Monserrate, Notty, and Noriega.
 He appeared as a guest in the album Pa'l Mundo, in a song with Wisin & Yandel called "Sensación".
 The song was a minor hit.

 Dize broke through with the song "Quizás", on the album Los Vaqueros.
 The official remix of the song features Ken-Y. He was signed to WY Records and his first production, La Melodía de la Calle, was released on April 22, 2008.